Studying with us

 - Reproductive timings: exploring men's perceptions and intentions - Caroline Law.
 The aim of this study is to investigate the perceptions of men regarding men's and women's reproductive timings, and to investigate their own hopes, expectations and intentions regarding when to have children.
 Semi-structured interviews have been conducted with 25 men who want or expect to have children in the future.
 The sample includes men across a range of ages, single men and men in relationships, and men of varying ethnicities, in order to explore the significance of these factors.
 The research will contribute to debates about reproductive timings, which currently focus largely on women.
 For further information contact Caroline Law.
 1st supervisor Prof Nicky Hudson and 2nd supervisor Dr Sally Ruane.
 2013 – ongoing.

 - An interpretive exploration of obesity and childbearing - Rowena Doughty.
 This PhD aims to explore the psycho-social aspects of obese women’s experiences of childbearing, using a phenomenological framework.
 It will also capture obese women’s experiences of maternity services is, how these experiences influence both women’s and children’s health and well-being, and women’s interactions with healthcare professionals.
 The professional perspective will also be explored through capturing the experiences of health care professionals, especially midwives.
 This study aims to provide new insights into the personal, social and emotional perspectives that obese women experience during childbearing, which can be used to scrutinise and potentially influence midwifery practice and maternity care provision.
 For further information contact Rowena Doughty.
 1st supervisor Dr Sally Ruane and 2nd supervisor Dr Tina Harris.
-2010 – ongoing.
+2010 – 2019.

 - Exploring women's and men's perspectives and experiences of Female Genital Cutting - Paris Connolly.
 The aim of this research is to use a phenomenological approach to explore lived experiences and try to understand the reasons behind why FGC is practised and how relevant the practice is perceived in the UK in the 21st century.
 A secondary aim will be to develop an education and intervention programme.
 For further information contact Paris Connolly.
 1st supervisor Dr Stephen Handsey, 2nd supervisor Dr Rosemary Garratt and Prof Martin Grootveld.
-2014 – ongoing.
+2014 – 2019.

 - An exploratory study of gay men seeking surrogacy to achieve parenthood - Wendy Norton.
 This PhD investigates several different aspects of this phenomenon, using an exploratory approach based on a qualitative interpretivist epistemology.
 The research questions to be addressed are: what are the motivations and experiences of gay men who have considered, or are considering, parenting via surrogacy?
 Who or what are the key 'social agents' in the process and what roles do they play in facilitating or limiting the use of surrogacy by gay men?
 What are the implications for policy and practice in the UK healthcare system?
 For further information contact Wendy Norton or visit the study website.
 1st supervisor Prof Nicky Hudson, 2nd supervisors Dr Julie Fish and Prof Lorraine Culley.
 2011 – 2018.